/ proxycurl

 The amount nearly doubles by including New York City as an option.
 All profiles returned still fit our earlier search.
 Nice!

-Searching on LinkedIn vs. Google
+Searching on Professional Social Network vs. Google

 It's simply not a scalable method, and you can't automate it for the most part.